The Intel Core i3-14100 wins in 10 out of 14 comparable specs, with 2 ties. Its biggest advantage is L2 Cache (233% better).

 AI Versus Verdict

-The Intel Core i3-14100 is the objective winner of this comparison, securing victory in ten out of fourteen measured specifications.
+The Intel Core i3-14100 is the objective winner of this comparison, securing victories in ten out of fourteen measured specifications.
 Its most significant technical advantage is its L2 cache, which is 233% larger than that of the alternative.
-This substantial improvement in cache capacity provides the Intel Core i3-14100 with a clear architectural edge across the majority of the evaluated metrics, establishing it as the superior component based on the provided data.
+By outperforming the Intel Core i5-10400F across the majority of categories, the newer model establishes itself as the superior option for users prioritizing modern architectural efficiency and the specific performance benefits provided by its substantial cache capacity.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.